Why do some startups quickly win big investments while others get rejected?

 Why Big VCs Stand Out in Tech DD?

-Big VCs don’t just do a basic check; they go deeper to really understand the startup’s tech and team.
+Big VCs don’t just run a basic check; they go deeper to truly understand the startup’s technology and team.

 - Market Fit: They check if the tech supports long-term business goals.